sobisonator/chartermap/TextToDB/documentation/CRM.md

 - hand: A particular scribe's hand
 - script design: e.g. Carolingian minuscule
 - ductus: Describes the direction of the script
+- stroke details: detail of the text to do with the method of applying the writing instrument to the page
+- other: in case of broadening scope
 desc: Short description of the style type
 ### Texts (TX1)
 All texts